phpSoftware/CSS-Feather-Icons/README.md

 CSS Feather Icons
 =================

-> v4.24.0 (2019-08-08)
+> v2.0.0 (2020-04-09)

 __Download [Feather Icons](https://feathericons.com/feather.zip)
 and run `icon.php` on e.g. localhost.
 It will read SVG icons from the folder `feather` and build css from it.
-Save the CSS from the browser as a file and use it without the SVG Icons!__
+Now you can use the `feather.css` without the SVG Icons!__

 License
 -------

 Licensed under the MIT License.

-The icons that are used in this code are from https://feathericons.com.
+The icons that are used in this code are from feathericons.com

 They are also licensed under the MIT License.